rmcanany/SolidEdgeHousekeeper/README.md

 Face style overrides change a part's appearance in the assembly.
 This command causes the part to appear the same in the part file and the assembly.

 #### Update face and view styles from template
-Updates the file with face and view styles from a file you specify on the Configuration tab.
+Updates the file with face and view styles from a file you specify on the **Configuration Tab**.

 Note, the view style must be a named style.
 Overrides are ignored.
 To create a named style from an override, use `Save As` on the `View Overrides` dialog.